RetroKoH/S1Complete/README.md

 - SBZ3's issue is a result of me porting the new art in via SonLvl.
 I don't wanna pin all the blame on that app, perhaps I made an error somewhere.
 It'll be a simple fix, just time-consuming...
 As for the points, I had no idea.
 Nice catch.
 - On that note, Ralakimus pointed out a bug in that zone related to floor collision.
 IDK how that happened and plan on fixing it ASAP.
 - Flower art is broken, AND palettes when NOT in normal mode.
 I will get to that later on.
-- Cheers for pointing out the rings in the END screen.
+- Fix the rings in the ENDGAME screen.
 The level_started flag must not be getting cleared at the end of the credits.
-I'll look through that and get that fixed.

 * Fix bug with executing Peelout at the right edge of the screen (similar to the spindash bug) Noticable in bosses.
 * Add underwater and cycling palettes for Easy/Hard Mode
-* Fix minor palette errors (Buzz Bomber Missile, SLZ Boss spikeball)
 * Finish Easy Mode layouts.
 Need feedback from others.
 * Improve Drop Dash physics